cirosantilli/linux-cheat/symlink.md

 #get path to which symlink points to

-use `readlink`:
+Use `readlink`:

     touch a
     ln -s a b
     [ `readlink b` = a ] || exit 1

-#relative vs absolute
+#Relative vs absolute

-symlinks can contain either relative paths or absolute paths
+Symlinks can contain either relative paths or absolute paths:

     touch a
     mkdir d
     ln -s a d/a

-#what programs do when they see a symlink is up to them to decide
+#What programs do when they see a symlink is up to them to decide

-file content changes always affect the target of the link:
+File content changes always affect the target of the link:

     touch a
     ln -s a b
     echo a > b
     [ `cat a` = a ] || exit 1

-this is the most commont type of operation
+This is the most common operation.

-file operations may use the link, or the link's content, it depends on the program.
+File operations may use the link, or the link's content, it depends on the program.
 For example `cp` could either copy the content or the symlink itself.

-symlinks have their own inode:
+Symlinks have their own inode:

     touch a
     ln -s a b
     [ ! "`stat -c "%i" a`" = "`stat -c '%i' b`" ] || exit 1

-it is therefore possible to make hardlinks of symlinks:
+It is therefore possible to make hardlinks of symlinks:

     touch a
     ln -s a b
     ln b c
     [ `readlink c` = a ] || exit 1

-#permissions
+#Permissions

-symlinks always show 777 permission, but this permission means nothing:
+Symlinks always show 777 permission, but this permission means nothing:

-only the permissions and owners of target file and its subdirs matter!
+Only the permissions and owners of target file and its subdirs matter!

-example: symlink to file
+Example: symlink to file

     touch f
     chmod 000 f
     ln -s f fln
     [ "$(stat -c "%A" fln)" = "lrwxrwxrwx" ] || exit 1

-still cannont cat from link:
+Still cannot `cat` from link:

     if cat fln; then assert false; fi

-trying to chmod the link, acts on the destination instead:
+Trying to `chmod` the link, acts on the destination instead:

     chmod 444 f
     [ "$(stat -c "%A" f)"   = $'lr--r--r--' ] || exit 1
     [ "$(stat -c "%A" fln)" = $'lrwxrwxrwx' ] || exit 1

-example: symlink to dir
+Example: symlink to dir:

     mkdir -m 777 d
     mkdir -m 777 d/d
     ln -ds d/d ddln
     chmod 000 d

-cannot ls d/d even from ddln because no permission on d:
+Cannot `ls d/d` even from `ddln` because no permission on `d`:

     if ls ddln; then exit 1; fi

-exit 0